astfreitas/ISEP_lapr2-2018-g056_wiki/UseCases/UC15_EvaluateSP.md

 ### Exception conditions (alternative flow)

+*a.
+The HRO requests cancelation of the Service Provider Evaluation.

+> The Use Case ends.

+2a.
+No Service Provider is found by the System.
+> 1. The System informs the HRO that the System does  and the Use Case ends.

+4a.
+The Service Provider does not posess any ratings.
+> 1. The System informs the HRO and allows

 ### Special requirements
 * The SP's rating distribution must be displayed in form of an histogram (values between 0-5)